Living With Endometriosis

 This begs the question, if endometriosis is so prevalent, then why is it still so hidden and misunderstood?

-This is why I’m focusing on the myths of endometriosis for Endometriosis Awareness Month in March, 2009 – because this illness is still so very misunderstood, and too taboo to talk about, because it deals with women’s reproductive systems.
+This is why I began focusing on the myths of endometriosis.
+I started this campaign for Endometriosis Awareness Month back in March, 2009 – and even twelve years later, this illness is still so very misunderstood, and too taboo to talk about!
+Why?
+Because it deals with people’s reproductive parts.
 This has GOT to change if we are to get humane care and promise for a cure.

 Fact or Myth?
 Surgeons will tell you that Endometriosis can be found in unlikely places such the lungs, just to scare you into getting surgery.